clarkezone/previewd/README.md

 # Port webhook and dependencies

 - [ ] port all packages
+  - [x] JobManager
+  - [x] Kubelayer
+  - [x] local resource manager
+  - [x] port lrm to new logging
+  - [ ] port kubelayer to new logging
+  - [ ] port webhook listener
-- [ ] integration test that calls job creation code that uses out of cluster mode
+- [ ] integration test that calls webhook job creation code that uses out of cluster mode based on main function
 - [ ] update integration test to work in okteto with auto-detect
 - [ ] make command to call integration test
 - [ ] github action to configure okteto connection and call integration test